ledlaux/pikoPD/docs/manual.md

 # Project configuration

-- Hardware configuration is done by adjusting the `board.json`.
+- PikoPD supports hvcc-compatible vanilla PD objects and heavylib objects, such as hv.osc~ and hv.lfo~.
-- Use only **hvcc supported PD objects** in your patches.
+- Check PD patch examples in the folder.
-- The `[s name @hv_param]` and `[r name @hv_param]` object names in PD patch must exactly match (case-sensitive) the name defined in `board.json`.
+- The `[s @hv_param]` and `[r @hv_param]` object names must exactly match (case-sensitive) names defined in the config file.
-- Check for the correct `@hv_param` argument for you PD objects.
-- You can rename sends and receives as you wish.
-Currently, there is no enforced naming convention.
-- There’s no need to remove objects from board.json.
-The script automatically includes only objects present in the patch and ignores unconnected.
+- The script automatically includes objects present in the patch and ignores unconnected.
-- Verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
+- Debug console, when enabled, will also output PD `[print]` objects.
+Use it moderately, because it can crash the device.
 - If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
+- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).
 - Tested on macOS.
-- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).

 ## Build